 We all have to start somewhere, and knowing what we can say “ yes” to is an important part of that beginning.

 Below you will find the website address to the Gift Acceptance Policies of The Community Foundation.
 If you do not have current policies in place, ours might be a good set to review and possibly adopt, at least in part; if you already have policies in place, you may want to compare them against your existing policies, to see where there may be overlap, and to identify areas where The Community Foundation can provide a solution in working with a donor.
 We are happy to review your current acceptance policies at any point.

 Giving Guidelines [PDF]

 Depending on your financial situation, you could use gift acceptance policies that earmark bequests below a certain amount for unrestricted purposes and above a certain amount for endowment.
+An overwhelming percentage of gifts by bequest are unrestricted, making your policy an important strategic decision.
 There are many variations in gift acceptance policies for bequests and you will need to find one that works well for your organization, its governance and its fiscal health for the long-term.

 Real Estate & Tangible Personal Property:

-Please access the expertise of The Community Foundation when donors inquire about making such gifts; we can either walk you through the initial and necessary steps for your organization to proceed with (or decline in some cases) such a gift; or you can work in partnership with The Community Foundation, where we work jointly with your donor to help the gift come to fruition and to establish a permanent endowed fund for your organization.
+The expertise of The Community Foundation is availiable to you when donors inquire about making such gifts; either to walk you through the initial and necessary steps for your organization to proceed with (or decline in some cases) such a gift; or you can work in partnership with The Community Foundation, where working jointly with your donor to help the gift come to fruition and to establish a permanent endowed fund for your organization.